bsmith89/StrainPGC/README.md

 post-hoc based on

 1. The fraction of species core genes assigned
-2. Detecting outliers with an anomalous total numbers of genes assigned
+2. The noisyness of the normalized depths of strain genes

+Each of these scores is calculated by StrainPGC and can be read off the table of strain statistics obtained with `spgc dump_strains`.

+Strains with too few core genes (e.g. a `species_gene_frac` < 95%) or too much noise in gene depths (e.g. a `log_selected_gene_depth_ratio_std` > 0.25) should
-Strains failing these two checks should be removed from downstream analyses.
+be removed from downstream analyses.

 In addition, for the StrainPGC manuscript, we removed strains with fewer than 100 positions confidently genotyped by GT-Pro after StrainFacts partitioning and sample pooling.

 ## StrainPGC Development